U.S. to allow small knives to be carried onto airplanes

 "This is part of an overall Risk-Based Security approach, which allows Transportation Security officers to better focus their efforts on finding higher-threat items such as explosives," he said.

-The Flight Attendants Union Coalition, which represents nearly 90,000 flight attendants from carriers across the country, called the decision a "poor and shortsighted decision" by the TSA.
+The Flight Attendants Union Coalition, which represents nearly 90,000 flight attendants from carriers across the country, called it a "poor and shortsighted decision" by the TSA.

 "As the last line of defense in the cabin and key aviation partners, we believe that these proposed changes will further endanger the lives of all flight attendants and the passengers we work so hard to keep safe and secure," the coalition said in a statement.

-Castelveter said the TSA has implemented a number of safety measures including reinforced cockpit doors, allowing some pilots to be armed and federal air marshals on board airplanes.
+Castelveter said the TSA had implemented a number of safety measures, including reinforced cockpit doors, allowing some pilots to be armed and federal air marshals on board airplanes.
 He said those measures would help ensure safety of the passengers and crew.

+At Ronald Reagan Washington National Airport in Washington, travelers reacted to the change with alarm.

+"I would say, what were you thinking?
+Because it's ludicrous to think of allowing knives on a plane," said Deborah Debare.
+"They are as dangerous as guns."

-After the September 11, 2001 hijacked airliner attacks, the U.S. government imposed a strict set of guidelines for what could be carried on board an aircraft - some of which differed from what other countries allowed passengers to carry on airplanes.
+After the September 11, 2001 hijacked airliner attacks on New York and Washington, the government imposed strict rules for what could be carried on board an aircraft, some of which differed from what other countries allowed.

+(Additional reporting by Pavithra George; Editing by Edith Honan and David Brunnstrom)